 Operations Manager - Lighting Designer

-Jessica is a lighting designer / office associate based on the East Coast.
+Jessica is a lighting designer / office manager based on the East Coast.
 She has had the privilege to design and assist on a variety of productions in and around the Boston and New York City areas.
 She has worked with The Huntington Theatre Company, Boston Lyric Opera, and Tulsa Opera to name a few.
 Jessica also had the honor to work on Irving Berlin’s White Christmas (National Tour) for two years (2013 & 2014).